Ask the seller or real estate agent:

 Take extra care looking over the home and property.
-Commission a report from an expert, eg an engineer or a building surveyor.
+Commission a report from an expert, eg registered building surveyor or engineer.
 Ask them about their area of expertise and any limits to what they can advise you on.
 They should pay close attention to:

 - uneven floor levels